Vonng/pigsty/docs/NODE.md

 **Remove Node**

-To remove node from pigsty, you can use:
+To remove a node from Pigsty, you can use the following:

 ```bash
 bin/node-rm [ip...]       # remove node from pigsty: ./node-rm.yml -l <cls|ip|group>